 panels that address the connections between religion, sacred and/or secular

-literature, and the arts, including film studies.
+literature, and the arts.

 Material and Sensory Cultures of Religion

 Solicits proposals for papers and panels that explore the importance of materiality and sensory cultures as they are manifested in and encountered by religion and spirituality.
 This section welcomes submissions with an interest in religious art and iconography, embodiment, the visual arts, music and aural cultures, sensory encounters, architecture, and photography, with an emphasis on vernacular manifestations.
-This session will be newly formed for the 2014 MAAR meeting.

 Religion and American Culture